zigurous/unity-data-structures/README.md

 # Data Structures

-The Data Structures package contains common data structures, design patterns, and class extensions for Unity projects.
+The Data Structures package contains common data structures and design pattern implementations for Unity projects.
+It also contains dozens of class extensions for common collection types and interfaces.

 ## Installation